Shaerif/Windows_User_Folders_Relocation_App/docs/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the [Non-Commercial Educational and Non-Profit License](LICENSE).

-Thank you for your contributions! 🙌
+Thank you for your contribution! 🙌